Tuesday, July 22, 2025

 “Oh no, Mom!
 You’re not gonna, are ya?”
 Stephen questioned, straddling his bike, rolling it a distance from me.

-“It’ll be prime real estate when I’m done with it, and your nephews and niece will enjoy it!”
+“It’ll be prime real estate when I’m done with it, and someone will enjoy it!”
 I got it down.
 “I can handle it.
 You go ahead home.”

 “Then I’m outa here!”
 Stephen zoomed off to save his reputation from this affluent street where some of his schoolmates lived.